U.S. job openings post biggest drop in more than four years

 The job openings rate decreased to 4.3% in November from 4.6% in October.
 Hiring increased to 5.82 million in November from 5.78 million in October.
 The hiring rate was unchanged at 3.8% in November.

-The government reported last week that nonfarm payrolls rose by 145,000 jobs in December, slowing from November’s robust increase of 256,000.
+The sharp drop in job openings suggests job growth will likely not accelerate much after slowing in December.
+The government reported last week that nonfarm payrolls rose by 145,000 jobs in December, down from November’s robust increase of 256,000.

+“We expect the labor market to moderate further in 2020,” said Sophia Koropeckyj, as senior economist at Moody’s Analytics in West Chester, Pennsylvania.
+“Although net job gains will fall below 100,000 during the year, we no longer expect net job losses during the second half of the year.”

+The number of workers voluntarily quitting their jobs was little changed at 3.5 million in November.
+The quits rate was 2.3% for the third straight month.

 Reporting by Lucia Mutikani; Editing by Paul Simao